Gara de Nord Bucuresti (Bucharest North Railway Station) is the largest railway station in Romania.

 Their number is higher in winter and summer.

-Then additional trains to the seaside and the Prahova Valley are put into circulation.
+Then, they put into circulation additional trains to the seaside and Prahova Valley.

 The only periods when traffic in the station is approaching 15,000 people per day are those around religious holidays.

 The station is served by various tramways and bus lines as well as a subway station.

 An express bus line and the hourly Henri Coanda Express trains connects Bucharest North Railway Station to Henri Coanda International Airport (Otopeni).